Dickey's Barbecue Pit: 2018 to present; International expansion

 In 2018, the company opened its first international location at the Yas Mall in Abu Dhabi, United Arab Emirates.
 This location resulted from a franchising deal with operator Serenity Hospitality, based in Abu Dhabi.
 In a collaborative effort, the company and Dickey's customized its menu for locals, adding offerings such as smoked lamb and beef sausages.
 The second international location opened in Dubai in March 2019.

 The first Dickey's Barbecue Pit in Singapore opened in its Central Business District in March 2021.
 The franchise is a ghost kitchen concept in the Central Kitchen Co., a contactless food court across from the city's Cross Street Exchange.
 In April 2021, the chain expanded to Japan, starting in Tokyo, with plans to open a restaurant in every major city in the country.
 The Tokyo restaurant is located in the Kamiosaki District of Shinagawa-ku and offers limited dine-in seating as well as takeout and third-party delivery.
 It will be operated by the Japan Barbecue Franchise Company's owner, Sunsheng (Jason) Lin.

 By 2021, it was operating 650 locations in the United States with another 300 locations internationally.
 In April 2022, the chain expanded into Canada, starting in Edmonton, Alberta.

 The chain has seen a number of years of declining sales and shuttered locations, dropping to 385 open restaurants in May 2024 from an apparent high of 571.

 Operations

 Dickey's Barbecue Pit is a fast-casual restaurant that serves beef brisket, pulled pork, pork ribs, Polish sausage, spicy cheddar sausage, hot link, and chicken.
 The restaurant chain smokes its meat on-site over wood-burning hickory pits.
-Additionally, Dickey's Barbecue Pit serves home-style sides including fried okra, jalapeño beans, green beans with bacon, waffle iron fries, barbecue beans, Caesar or garden salad, macaroni and cheese, corn on cob, and onion tanglers.
+Additionally, Dickey's Barbecue Pit serves home-style sides including fried okra, jalapeño beans, green beans with bacon, waffle iron fries, barbecue beans, Caesar or garden salad, macaroni and cheese, corn on the cob, and onion tanglers.
 The same recipes have been used since the restaurant was established in 1941.